 The world is a hectic place and painting the walls in a bright color palette can increase the stress we feel throughout the day.
 With neutral colors, you can bring a sense of calmness to your business.
 With that being said, grey does a great job of blending technology into modern yet elegant spaces.
 There’s a good reason why it’s the front runner when it comes to color trends in 2021.

 Light-colored wood from floor to ceiling is about to become a huge trend.
 This ties right back into bringing nature elements into your workspace.
 Light wood gives off an airy and light feel to a room which can make it feel very casual and comfortable.
-Even if you decide it’s not a great fit for your floors or walls, many furniture designs are now incorporating this color after IKEA has shown great success with it.
+Even if you decide it’s not a great fit for your floors or walls, many commercial designs are now incorporating this color after IKEA has shown great success with it.

 Whether you’re thinking of the infinite sky, or the bottomless depths, naval fuses the striking and bold opulence of Art Deco with the awe‑inspiring power of nature.
 Naval is great for creating an elegant and contemporary space.
 It also pairs well with deep natural greens and less intense light browns which does a fantastic job of tying the room together with that light wood element.